 Why should brands embrace this new trend?

 Live streaming allows experts to demonstrate the products when being used and talk through their functions in the liveliest way possible.
-Meanwhile, the audience can ask questions and receive explanations instantly, leading to immediate purchases.
+Meanwhile, the audience can ask questions and receive explanations instantly, leading to an immediate conversion rate rocket.
 Besides, there’s a feeling of authenticity that comes from live streaming.
 There is also an option of receiving virtual gifts, which also boosts explosive growth of sales.

-Chinese TV is heavily controlled by the Government with somewhat predictable plots and themes while much of the advertising is scripted and airbrushed.
-In contrast, live streaming enables viewers to see their favorite streamers behave and react naturally and in real-time.
+Chinese TV is heavily controlled by the cyberspace administration with somewhat predictable plots and themes, while much of the advertising is scripted and airbrushed.
+In contrast, commerce live-streaming enables viewers to see their favorite live streamers behave and react naturally and in real-time.